hack4impact/flask-base/README.md

 ## Contributing

 Contributions are welcome!
 Check out our [Waffle board](https://waffle.io/hack4impact/flask-base) which automatically syncs with this project's GitHub issues.
 Please refer to our [Code of Conduct](./CONDUCT.md) for more information.

+## Documentation Changes

+To make changes to the documentation refer to the [Mkdocs documentation](http://www.mkdocs.org/#installation) for setup.

+To create a new documentation page, add a file to the `docs/` directory and edit `mkdocs.yml` to reference the file.

+When the new files are merged into `master` and pushed to github.
+Run `mkdocs gh-deploy` to update the online documentation.

 ## License
 [MIT License](LICENSE.md)